nntrn/playlist-popularity/README.md

 3. Make the image link to the song on Spotify. *(Hint: look at the whole track object to find the song URL)*

 4. Use a different endpoint to get totally different data! *(Hint: look at [this repository](https://github.com/thelinmichael/spotify-web-api-node/) for examples of all the calls you can make)*

+### Browse

+1. Get the playlists for a different category!

+2. Get 10 playlists